 Nesidioblastosis, a rare condition involving the enlargement of beta cells, often results in an overproduction of insulin.
 Beta cells produce insulin in the pancreas.

-People with diabetes need to be especially careful to maintain steady blood glucose levels, but those without diabetes should also follow healthy lifestyle habits to avoid increasing the risk of developing the condition.
+People with diabetes need to maintain steady blood glucose levels.
+However, those without diabetes should also avoid increasing their risk of developing the condition.

 The glycemic index

-The glycemic index can help people choose foods that will not disrupt their blood sugar levels.
+The glycemic index (GI) can help people choose foods that will not disrupt their blood sugar levels.

 The index gives a value to each food.
-Foods that will cause blood glucose levels to spike dramatically, such as candy, cakes, and junk food, are high in the glycemic index.
+Foods that will cause blood glucose levels to spike dramatically, such as candy and sweet desserts, are high in the glycemic index.

 Those that will minimize fluctuations through a slow release of energy have a low score.